Leonardo da Vinci, the hidden music

 Bérengère Sardin, renaissance harp

-Denis Raisin Dadre, recorders and direction
+Denis Raisin Dadre, recorders & artistic and music direction